A newer version of this documentation is available.

 Filterable and Non-Filterable Events

 Eventing for each cluster-node is disabled by default; and can be explicitly enabled.
 When enablement has occurred, a default subset of Couchbase Server-events is audited, with records duly concatenated to the end of the audit.log file.
-The events in this default subset are non-filterable; meaning that while auditing is enabled for the node, all the events in the subset are always recorded, and cannot be selectively disabled.
+Some of the events in this default subset are non-filterable; meaning that while auditing is enabled for the node, all the events in the subset are always recorded, and cannot be selectively disabled.

 For information on how to filter events, see Manage Auditing.